endlessm/eos-application-tools/README.md

   able to recognize itself when running as the default browser, which would end up with Chromium asking to set itself as the default each time it was run.

-All this files will be installed, exceptionally, as part of the OSTree, so that the icon and the wrapper app are available on the desktop at any time, either to run the browser or to install it if not yet available.
+All these files will be installed, exceptionally, as part of the OSTree, so that the icon and the wrapper app are available on the desktop at any time, either to run the app or to install it if not yet available.

 ## License

-eos-browser-tools is Copyright (C) 2016, 2017 Endless Mobile, Inc. and is licensed under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+eos-application-tools is Copyright (C) 2016, 2017 Endless Mobile, Inc. and is licensed under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.